-How burdensome is the Note requirement?
+What is the Note requirement?

 Authoring a Note provides Columbia Law Review staff members with a unique opportunity to create a substantive piece of academic scholarship under the guidance of a Note Editor and faculty advisor.
-Many staff members have remarked that their Note writing experience was the most intellectually rewarding experience of their tenure at Columbia Law School.
+Many staff members have remarked that their Note writing experience was the most intellectually rewarding experience of their time at Columbia Law School.
 That said, writing a Note is a serious and significant academic endeavor.
 However, the Note is structured around other academic and Review obligations.
 The bulk of the work finding a topic comes in late August, the bulk of outlining comes in late October, and the bulk of the writing occurs over Winter Break.
 As a result, the work is spread out over a significant amount of time and does not interfere with exams.
-Authoring a Note can and often does fulfill a staffer’s major writing graduation requirement.
+Authoring a Note can, and often does, fulfill a staffer’s major writing graduation requirement.

 Will I be able to do a clinic, externship, semester abroad, or DC externship as a staffer?

 Members of the Review frequently participate in various NYC-based clinics and externships without a problem.
-Due to the two-year commitment of the Review, however, participation in semesters abroad and the DC externship program is possible, but more limited.
+Due to the two-year commitment of the Review, however, participation in semesters abroad or the DC externship program is possible, but more limited.
 All 2L members must be in New York for the duration of their 2L year.
 During their 3L year, however, members may study abroad or participate in the DC externship for one semester.
 During this time, members will be expected to complete their normal editorial workload electronically.
 Students who plan to study abroad or participate in the DC externship their 3L year will not be eligible for Administrative Board positions.

 Will I be precluded from traveling outside of New York City during the semester or during callbacks because of Review assignments?